hubtel/hubtel-mobile-ios-merchant-checkout-sdk/README.md

 3. **Callback Url**: A url provided by the merchant in order to be able to listen for callbacks from the payment api to know the status of payments.
 4. **PurchaseInfo**: Information about the purchase to process.
 Details are given in the next sub-section.
 5. **tintColor**: a UIColor of your choosing, or rather your design's.
-6. **Delegate Object**: an object that implements the `finishedBankDelegateProtocol` inorder to get information about UI Changes from the sdk.
+6. **Delegate Object**: an object that implements the `PaymentFinishedDelegate` inorder to get information about UI Changes from the sdk.
 7. **HubtelCheckoutDelegate**: this protocol requires you to set the **Sales Id**, **Api Key** and **Callback Url** in your `AppDelegate`.
 ## PurchaseInfo
 | Properties | Explanation |